ilcardella/TradingMate/docs/source/modules.rst

 Model
 -----

-The ``Model`` module contains the business logic and the data management of TradingMate.
+The ``model`` module contains the business logic and the data management of TradingMate.

 Holding
 ^^^^^^^

-.. automodule:: Model.Holding
+.. automodule:: model.Holding

 .. autoclass:: Holding
     :members: